-- 18. The Panel recalls that, according to Section 2 of UNMIK Regulation No. 2006/12, it has jurisdiction only over "complaints relating to alleged violations of human rights that had occurred not earlier than 23 April 2005 or arising from facts which occurred prior to this date where these facts give rise to a continuing violation of human rights".
-Damage to her flat was caused after she left Kosovo in 1999, and in any case, before she submitted a claim for damages at the Municipal Court in 2004.
-Damage to her family car and the belongings inside the car was caused in 1999.
+- 16. The complainant complains about a violation of his right to property (Article 1 of Protocol No.1).
+He complains about the fact that his property was destroyed after he left Kosovo in 1999. - 17.
+The Panel recalls that, according to Section 2 of UNMIK Regulation No. 2006/12, it has jurisdiction only over "complaints relating to alleged violations of human rights that had occurred not earlier than 23 April 2005 or arising from facts which occurred prior to this date where these facts give rise to a continuing violation of human rights".
 The damaging and the destruction of property are instantaneous acts, which do not give rise to a continuing violation (see HRAP, Lajović, no. 09/08, decision of 16 July 2008, § 7).
-It follows that these parts of the complaint lie outside the Panel's jurisdiction ratione temporis. - 19.
-With respect to the complaint that, due to the stay of the proceedings instituted by the complainant she has been unable thus far to obtain compensation for the damage, the Panel notes that, insofar as the court proceedings are referred to from the point of view of the right of property, these proceedings cannot be detached from the acts upon which the claims before the courts are based.
-Or, to state it positively, as the European Court of Human Rights has done with respect to its jurisdiction under the ECHR:

-"... the Court's temporal jurisdiction is to be determined in relation to the facts constitutive of the alleged interference.
+It follows that this part of the complaint lies outside the Panel's jurisdiction ratione temporis.

+- 18. With respect to the complaint that, due to the stay of the proceedings instituted by the complainant, he has been unable thus far to obtain compensation for the damage, the Panel notes that, insofar as the court proceedings are referred to from the point of view of the right of property, these proceedings cannot be detached from the acts upon which the claims before the courts are based.
+Or, to state it positively, as the European Court of Human Rights has done with respect to its jurisdiction under the ECHR: - "... the Court's temporal jurisdiction is to be determined in relation to the facts constitutive of the alleged interference.
 The subsequent failure of remedies aimed at redressing this interference cannot bring it within the Court's temporal jurisdiction" (ECtHR (Grand Chamber), Blečič v.
-Croatia, no. 59532/00, judgment of 8 March 2006, § 77, ECHR, 2006-III).

-20. It follows that this part of the complaint also lies outside the Panel's jurisdiction ratione temporis (see HRAP, Gojković, no. 63/08, decision of 4 June 2009, §§ 24-25).
+Croatia, no. 59532/00, judgment of 8 March 2006, § 77, ECHR, 2006-III). - 19.
+It follows that this part of the complaint also lies outside the Panel's jurisdiction ratione temporis (see HRAP, Gojković, no. 63/08, decision of 4 June 2009, §§ 24-25).